How to Use a VBA Code in Excel to Click OK on MsgBox

 time_set = 1

-• time_set variable is used to specify how long the message box will be displayed on the screen.
-Here, we set 1 second.
+• The time_set variable specifies how long the message box will be displayed on the screen.
+Here, we set it to 1 second.

 Select Case MsgBox.PopUp("Hello There!", time_set, "Message Box will be gone after 1 Second", 0)

 • The “Select Case” statement is used in this line to evaluate the result of the “PopUp” method of the “MsgBox” object.
 For the amount of time specified by the “time set” variable, the “PopUp” method displays a message box with the title “Message Box will be gone after 1 Second” and the message “Hello There!” (in this case, 1 second).
-The “0” parameter indicates that a “OK” button will be present in the message box.
+The “0” parameter indicates an “OK” button in the message box.

 Case 1, -1